 Students will gain a basic understanding of performance improvement and projects they may be expected to complete on a rotation or as a new practitioner.
-Prereq: PHRM 353 (or PHRM 350 and PHRM 352) and PHRM 480 with a Grade of C or better. {Also offered for graduate credit - see PHRM 670 }
+Prereq: PHRM 353 (or PHRM 350 and PHRM 352) and PHRM 480 with a Grade of C or better.

 PHRM 572.
-Pharmacy Law and Ethical Considerations.
+Pharmacy Law and Ethics.
 3 Credits.

 Pharmaceutical jurisprudence, including state and federal laws and ethical issues concerned with the practice of pharmacy.
-Prereq: PHRM 353 and PHRM 452L all with a grade of C or higher.
+Prereq: PHRM 350, PHRM 352, PHRM 452L all with a grade of C or higher.

 PHRM 575.
-Pharmacy Practice Management.
+Pharmacy Management.
 3 Credits.

 This course introduces students to management techniques applicable to the contemporary practice of pharmacy in community and institutional settings.
-Prereg: PHRM 353 and PHRM 452L both completed with a grade of C or higher.
+Prereq: PHRM 350, PHRM 352, PHRM 452L all completed with a grade of C or higher.